Perfect 2 days in Amsterdam Itinerary

 Disclosure: This post contains affiliate links.
 If you click one of them, we may receive a small commission at no extra cost to you.

-There are many ways to get to Amsterdam Netherlands.
+There are many ways to get to Amsterdam Netherlands and other cities in the country.

 - Book your private airport transfer to Amsterdam city center

-- Combo Ticket: Amsterdam Airport Transfers and Public Transport – This is ideal if you are using the local transportation for 2 days in Amsterdam.
-This tickets allows unlimited travel on all GVB trams, buses, metros and ferries inside the city of Amsterdam (day and night) with round trip transfer included from Central Station to Schiphol Airport.
+- Combo Ticket: Amsterdam Airport Transfers and Public Transport – This is ideal if you are using local transportation for 2 days in Amsterdam.
+This ticket allows unlimited travel on all GVB trams, buses, metros, and ferries inside the city of Amsterdam (day and night) with round trip transfer included from Central Station to Schiphol Airport.
 Book Amsterdam Airport Transfers and Public Transport

-Drive: You can drive or take a road trip to Amsterdam from a lot of neighboring countries and cities.
+Drive: You can drive or take a road trip to Amsterdam from a lot of neighboring countries and cities in Europe.

 - From Brussels: 3 hours (or take a day tour from Brussels to Amsterdam)